microsoft/r-server-hospital-length-of-stay/SetupSQL.md

 ## Prepare your SQL Server 2016 Installation
 -------------------------------------------

-The rest of this page assumes you are configuring your own SQL Server 2016 for this solution.
+The rest of this page assumes you are configuring your on premises SQL Server 2016 for this solution.

 If you need a trial version of SQL Server 2016, see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) for download or VM options.